Skip to main content

 @trace

 Creates a span with customizable kind and attributes.
+Works as both a decorator and a context manager.

 from risicare import trace